kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 11.md

     * Choose Google.
 Work through the Google authentication experience.

 1. You should see a page displaying a well-formed sentence of random words.

+    **Part 5 - Shutdown**

+1. You can stop the five word servers by closing the command shells they are running within.

+1. If you started Prometheus and Grafana, you can stop them by running these commands:

+    ```
+    docker stop lab11-prometheus
+    docker stop lab11-grafana
+    ```

     **Reflection**